-UNESCO: Further development of national and regional policy, legal and regulatory initiatives and approaches to pay specific attention to youth, women, poor, persons with disabilities and indigenous people when addressing the range of issues that impact their ability to benefit from the opportunities of ICTs and the information society.
+UNESCO: Further development of national and regional policy, legal and regulatory initiatives and approaches to pay specific attention to youth, women, poor, persons with disabilities and indigenous people when addressing the range of issues that impact their ability to benefit from the opportunities of ICTs and the information and inclusive Knowledge Societies.

-ISOC: Further development of national and regional policy, legal and regulatory initiatives and approaches to pay specific attention to youth, women, poor, persons with disabilities and indigenous people when addressing the range of issues that impact their ability to benefit from the opportunities of ICTs and the information society.
+ISOC: Further development of multistakeholder public-private partnerships to pay specific attention to youth, women, poor, persons with disabilities and indigenous people when addressing the range of issues that impact their ability to benefit from the opportunities of ICTs and the information society.

-USA: Further development of national and regional policylegal and regulatory initiatives and approaches to pay specific attention to youth, women, poor, persons with disabilities and indigenous people when addressing the range of issues that impact their ability to benefit from the opportunities of ICTs and the information society.
+USA: Further development of appropriate national and regional policy and legal initiatives and approaches to pay specific attention to youth, women, poor, persons with disabilities and indigenous people when addressing the range of issues that impact their ability to benefit from the opportunities of ICTs and the information society.

 All persons have a voice in the development of policies that are important to them, as different marginalized and disadvantaged groups have different needs.